A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Results

 Each lateral wing assembly comprises a forewing and hindwing mechanically coupled via a 3D-printed connector to a common servo arm.
 Two micro servos mounted on the body core independently actuate the forewings (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}D), reproducing the anteromotoric wing actuation seen in real butterflies~\cite{jantzen2008}.
 This configuration yields a coupled, synchronous forewing-hindwing motion with a characteristic phase lag (movie~S2).
 For efficient actuation, the servo axes are canted relative to the longitudinal symmetry plane to align the torque transmission with the structural stiff axis.
 This configuration produces a fixed $50^{\circ}$ V-shaped dihedral, realized through the fuselage and servo mounts, which promotes inter-wing force asymmetry similar to that of real butterflies~\cite{huang2023ustbutterfly}.
 The resulting flapping motion passively induces body undulation with a phase offset between flapping and body pitch angle (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}D and Fig.~\ref{fig:SciRob_Fig5_Control}, F and H).
-Due to the larger wing-to-body ratio of the robot, this oscillatory coupling is pronounced than in larger robotic fliers (bird-inspired drones), motivating control strategies that explicitly account for periodic body dynamics as discussed later.

-The body core houses a custom flight control board featuring a 9-axis \ac{IMU} and barometer for state estimation, direct \ac{PWM} servo control, and per-rail current monitoring (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}C and Materials and Methods).
-All states are telemetered to the ground station for data logging.
+Due to the larger wing-to-body ratio of the robot, this oscillatory coupling is pronounced than in larger robotic fliers (bird-inspired drones), motivating control strategies that explicitly account for periodic body dynamics as presented later.
+Besides micro servos, the body core houses a custom flight control board featuring a 9-axis \ac{IMU} and barometer for state estimation, direct \ac{PWM} servo control, and per-rail current monitoring (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}C and Materials and Methods).
+All states are telemetered to the custom ground station for data logging.
 The \ac{IMU} is positioned with the robot’s \ac{CG} and aligned to the body frame ($+x$ forward, $+y$ left, $+z$ up) to minimize inertial coupling and aerodynamic interference.
 A lightweight power management circuit supports both 1S and 2S LiPo batteries, allowing weight reduction with a trade-off in flight endurance.